cboettig/ews-review/manuscript.md

 at the threshold value.
 In the presence of stochasticity, system behavior may be observed on either side of the threshold may be indistinguishable.

-![Figure 3: A system where critical slowing down is observed without a critical threshold, from @Kefi2012.
+![Figure 4: A system where critical slowing down is observed without a critical threshold, from @Kefi2012.
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
 Instead, average prey population exhibits a smooth response to increased predation.
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
 Note that it increases during the transition, despite no bifurcation.
 Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
-Note that it, too, increases despite the lack of a bifurcation]
+Note that it, too, increases despite the lack of a bifurcation](kefi-fig.png)

 The system's eigenvalue also passes through zero in the case of the transcritical bifurcation.
 The transcritical is a degenerate case of the the saddle-node, and occurs in many of the same systems.
 However, when a system passes through a transcritical bifurcation, the stable equilibrium transitions smoothly from positive to zero, or the reverse.
-In population systems, this corresponds to a transition from a very small population size to extinction - an important but non-catastrophic, and probably directly observable, event.
+In population systems, this corresponds to a transition from an equilibrium of a very small population size to extinction - an important but non-catastrophic, and probably directly observable, event.
 CSD is observed prior to the transcritical bifurcations [@Chisholm2009; @Kefi2012].

 An experimental example a transcritical bifurcation found in @Drake2010, where the a population of *Daphnia* were forced through a transcritical bifurcation by